noriegaking08-creator/Dzaleka-website/README.md

 - **Output Directory:** (auto-detected)
 - **Install Command:** `npm install` (auto-detected)

+### Alternative: Using vercel.json for subdirectory deployment

+If you're deploying the entire repository but want to serve the Next.js app from the subdirectory, use the root-level vercel.json file.
+This approach tells Vercel to build and serve the Next.js application from the `nextjs-frontend` directory.

 ### Next.js Version Features

 The Next.js version includes all functionality of the original Flask/React app: